State Library of South Australia: Mountford-Sheard Collection

 The Mountford-Sheard Collection is a collection of journals, sound recordings and other works created, written and gathered by Charles P. Mountford, which has been inscribed on UNESCO's Memory of the World.
 It is of great cultural significance to Aboriginal Australians, particularly those in central Australia, the Flinders Ranges (Adnyamathanha people), Arnhem Land (Yolngu people) and the Tiwi Islands (Tiwi people), and the material is respectful of the people whose lives it documents.

+Ron Boland Newspaper Reading Area

+The Ron Boland Newspaper Reading Area was named in honour of journalist, sports writer, editor, and managing director Ron Boland.
+Funding for the area was provided by Newscorp head Rupert Murdoch and former managing director of Advertiser Newspapers Peter Wylie, who donated A$400,000 to the State Library Foundation Appeal.